afunnydev/tinysociety/content/articles/2018-09-02-6-prefab-tiny-house-you-want-to-live-in.md

   Yes, you have guessed it right.
 ‘Prefab’ homes are prefabricated homes.
 These are directly delivered to you after manufacturing at the site.
 The benefit is you worry about the furniture the rest is already there.
-slug: prefab-tiny-house
+slug: prefab-tiny-houses
 author: jubaer
-image: /img/the-i-house-from-clayton.png
+image: /img/prefab-tiny-houses.jpg
-overlay: false
+overlay: true
 date: '2018-09-02'
 notloaded:
-  need: 'No'
+  need: true
 listing:
   title: 6 Prefab Tiny House You Want to Live In
   description: >
     Yes, you have guessed it right.
 ‘Prefab’ homes are prefabricated homes.
     These are directly delivered to you after manufacturing at the site.
 The benefit is you worry about the furniture the rest is already there.
-  image: /img/the-i-house-from-clayton.png
+  image: /img/prefab-tiny-houses-square.jpg
 likes: '13'
 categories:
-  - tiny house
+  - Tiny houses
 i18nlanguage: en
 menuid: articles
 ordre: '2'